Josh Brecheen: 2022

 In 2022, Brecheen ran for Oklahoma's 2nd congressional district in a 14-candidate Republican primary to succeed retiring congressman Markwayne Mullin.
 Mullin retired to run in a special election for U.S. Senate.
 He styled himself during the campaign as "Tom Coburn's protégé" and vowed to vote "no" on any tax increases.
-Brecheen advanced to a runoff election with Avery Frix after placing second in the primary.
-He defeated Frix in the runoff, winning the nomination.
+Brecheen advanced to a runoff election with state Representative Avery Frix after placing second in the primary.
+He narrowly defeated Frix in the runoff, winning the nomination.
 During the primary Brecheen's campaign was supported by $3.2 million in political action committee spending in support of his campaign or in opposition to Frix, including $1.8 million in support from a Club for Growth affiliated political action committee.
 He defeated Democratic nominee Naomi Andrews and independent "Bulldog" Ben Robinson in the general election.

+2024

+Brecheen ran unopposed in the Republican primary in 2024 and will face Democratic candidate Brandon Wade and independent candidate Ronnie Hopkins.

 Tenure

+On the last day of June 2023, Brecheen introduced the Patriotism Not Pride Act which, if passed, would bar the use of federal funds for Pride Month events and ban federal agencies from displaying the Pride flag.

+2023 Speaker election

 During the first round of voting in the 2023 House Speaker election, Brecheen cast the sole vote for Representative Jim Banks.
 He switched his support to Representative Jim Jordan on the second and third ballots, then to Representative Byron Donalds for the next three ballots.
 On the third day of the speakership election, Brecheen voted for Donalds again on the seventh ballot.
 On the eighth ballot, he voted for Kevin Hern after Hern was nominated by Representative Lauren Boebert.
 He voted for Hern again on the ninth, tenth, and 11th ballots.
 He switched his support to Kevin McCarthy on the 12th ballot after McCarthy agreed to additional reforms to the House rules.